dmanchester/approachminder/README.md

 Geospatial information about an airport's runways—their width; the coordinates of their thresholds' centers—must currently be input manually.

-A future version of ApproachMinder will source that data from XML-based [AIXM](https://aixm.aero/) files; in the case of the United States, files from the Federal Aviation Administration's [NASR data](https://www.faa.gov/air_traffic/flight_info/aeronav/aero_data/NASR_Subscription/).
+A future version of ApproachMinder will source that data from XML-based [AIXM](https://aixm.aero/) files; in the case of the United States, files from the [NASR data](https://www.faa.gov/air_traffic/flight_info/aeronav/aero_data/NASR_Subscription/) of the Federal Aviation Administration (FAA).

 Initial development against FAA AIXM data with the [xml-spac](https://github.com/dylemma/xml-spac) parser has been successful.